yolandahu22/E30-Final-Project/README.md

 - `ADMM3D_solver.py`, `DiffuserCam_main.py`, and `DiffuserCam_settings.py` are our own files - we configured Waller Lab's 3D files into Python for integration with 2D files.

 - `Code_summary.pdf` serves as a high-level overview of our code for ease of understanding.

+- `process_raw.py` is our own file to prepare the Images for use in ADMM/GD algorithms.